Bira/octopus-carnival/_posts/2023-05-06-neverwinter-dead-rat-deserter.md

 them change back, and whenever they change shape they can also shift 1 square.
 In rat form, the PC can't attack but gains a climb speed equal to half their ground speed and a +4 to Stealth checks.
-The PC's equipment melds into the rat form, and continues to receive all of its passive benefits.
+The PC's equipment melds into the rat form, and continues to provide all of its passive benefits.
 There are a few
 exceptions: they don't get AC bonuses from shields, can't use active item powers, and can't access any containers (like bags or potion vials).
 On the other hand, their equipment can't be removed in any way while it's part of the